newsai/Weather-Chatbot-1/data/nlu.md

 - today temperature
 - what is current temperature
 - is it hot today
+- What is the temperature today?
+- Is it hot or cold at [mumbai](city)?
+- Will we build a snowman today?
+- is it sunny
+- is it hot in [pune](city)

 ## intent:search_weather
 - what is the current weather